B2B Sales Strategy27 min read

 Not all signals deserve the same response.
 A direct recommendation request from a funded startup founder is worth far more than a vague industry comment from an intern.
 Effective scoring evaluates three dimensions:

-The combination of fit, intent, and timing produces a composite buyer score that tells you exactly who to prioritize and who to skip.
+The combination of fit, intent, and timing produces a composite Buyer Score that tells you exactly who to prioritize and who to skip.
+You see the score and what drives it; the internal weighting stays under the hood.

 Step 4: Engage at the Right Moment

-When a high-priority signal appears, outreach begins immediately — but not with a cold pitch.
-The engagement approach depends on the platform:
+When a high-priority signal appears, outreach begins immediately, but not with a cold pitch.
+The engagement approach depends on the channel:

 For X signals: